ST99999990/AS91896-and-AS91897-assessment-2023/README.md

-commit#1 - started creating the files for the GUI commit#2 - made the logo that'll go on the assesment commit#3 - worked on starting up the code by making the main page
+commit#1 - started creating the files for the GUI commit#2 - made the logo that'll go on the assesment commit#3 - worked on starting up the code by making the main page commit#4 - created the main page and started working on the first few entry pages